abbeygirl/nzedb/Database-Administration.md

 ### NFO
 _Find_
-* mysql> select ID,nfostatus,name from releases WHERE nfostatus between -6 and -1 and nzbstatus = 1;
+* mysql> select ID,nfostatus,name from releases WHERE nfostatus between -6 and -1;

 _Clear_
-* mysql> update releases set nfostatus = 1 WHERE nfostatus between -6 and -1 and nzbstatus = 1;
+* mysql> update releases set nfostatus = 1 WHERE nfostatus between -6 and -1;

 ### Audio
 _Find_
-* mysql> select ID,name from releases where musicinfoID IS NULL and categoryID BETWEEN 3000 AND 3999 and nzbstatus = 1;
+* mysql> select ID,musicinfoID,name from releases WHERE musicinfoID IS NULL and relnamestatus != 0 and categoryID in (3010, 3040, 3050);

 _Clear_
-* mysql> update releases set musicinfoID = '-2' where musicinfoID IS NULL and categoryID BETWEEN 3000 AND 3999 and nzbstatus = 1;
+* mysql> update releases set musicinfoID = '-2' where musicinfoID IS NULL and relnamestatus != 0 and categoryID in (3010, 3040, 3050);;

 ### TV
 _Count_
-* mysql> SELECT COUNT(*) from releases where rageID = -1 and categoryID BETWEEN 5000 AND 5999 and nzbstatus = 1;
+* mysql> SELECT COUNT(*) from releases where rageID = -1 and categoryID BETWEEN 5000 AND 5999;

 _Find_
-* mysql> SELECT ID,nzbstatus,name from releases where rageID = -1 and categoryID BETWEEN 5000 AND 5999 and nzbstatus = 1;
+* mysql> SELECT ID,nzbstatus,name from releases where rageID = -1 and categoryID BETWEEN 5000 AND 5999;

 ### Movies
 _Find_